Futi7/Django-IoT-Case/README.md

-# SIMPLE CRUD API WITH DJANGO REST FRAMEWORK
+# SIMPLE DEVICE MANAGEMENT API WITH DJANGO REST FRAMEWORK
 This API aims to add and manage devices and get log informations.
 ## Requirements
 - Python 3.7